 Is it sensitive to heat or cold?
 Should it be stored out of direct sunlight?

 If you make and sell handmade shampoo bars that need to be stored outside of the shower when they’re not being used, show the bar in a soap dish drying next to other products on a dry counter.

 Communicate to your customer where your product should be stored or live when it’s not being used so they can get the most of your product.

 Does your product come in one color or do you have other options for them to choose from?
 Showing other color options (and labeling what colors they are in your photos) will help your customer select the color they want easily and clearly.

-These are just a sampling of questions your customers might have about your product.
-There are plenty of other questions to consider so keep it specific to what you make and sell.
+There are plenty of other questions beyond this list to consider so keep it specific to what you make and sell.